If you buy something through a link in this article, I may receive a small commission. (Disclosure policy).

 Don’t know how to swaddle a baby?
 For more detailed instructions (and video) on how to swaddle your baby, click here.

 Simply put your baby down for crib sleeping, say goodnight, and leave the room.
 You might be up for a surprise!
-This is much harder with older babies, who are more aware of what’s happening.
+This is much harder with older babies, who are more aware of what’s happening and may be prone to separation anxiety.
 But you can always try!

 Consider placing a musical mobile over the crib for the baby to have something to look at and listen to.

-Personally, I’m not fond of the cry-it-out method, especially not for young babies, so my advice is not to force this.
+Personally, I’m not fond of the cry-it-out method, especially not for young babies, so my advice is not to force this with some strict sleep training.
 If your baby starts crying, cuddle him or her first in the crib, but if that doesn’t help, let your child fall asleep (or almost fall asleep) in your arms.
-Then put him or her down.
+Then, put him or her down.

 For a lot more baby sleep tips, visit our baby sleep section.

-Rome wasn’t built in one day and the same goes for changing a baby’s sleep routine.
-If you really want your baby to start sleeping in his crib, be persistent.
+Rome wasn’t built in one day, and the same goes for changing a baby’s sleep routine.
+If you really want your baby to start sleeping in his crib, be persistent, but take it in baby steps.

 Implement all the tips above and always put your baby in his crib, at least after he or she has fallen asleep in your arms.
 Every time.
 This way, your baby will learn – fast or slowly, that this is the place to sleep.

-In addition, make it a NICE routine.
+In addition, make it a nice and predictable bedtime routine.
 Take a deep breath and make sure you don’t transfer stress or frustration to your baby.

-If your baby refuses crib sleep no matter what you do, you have two choices; switch to some other type of bed or let your baby sleep in YOUR bed.
+If your baby refuses crib sleep no matter what you do, you have two choices: switch to some other type of bed or let your baby sleep in your bed one way or the other.

 Switching to some other type of bed means different things for different babies.
 Something smaller than a crib, like a cradle or a stroller, is usually more accepted by younger babies.
+(Although strollers are certainly not an option for night sleep.)
 After the age of 5 to 6 months, it is often the opposite – for older babies, cradles and bassinettes are too narrow to allow the baby to move around freely and safely while asleep.

 The other option is to consider co-sleeping.
-Many babies sleep a lot better together with their mom during their first months of living.
+Many babies sleep a lot better together with their parents.

-However, if you or your husband smoke, if the bed is very soft, or if any of you have consumed alcohol, co-sleeping can be very dangerous for the baby.
+However, if you or your husband smoke, if the bed is very soft, or if any of you have consumed alcohol, co-sleeping can be very dangerous for the baby, especially for young babies.
+While co-sleeping is common, it is recommended against by the American Academy of Pediatrics due to the risks.
+The situation is tricky since recommendations and reality are quite far apart.

 One thing to remember is that while many newborn babies really only want to sleep in their mom’s or dad’s arms, things usually get easier over time.
 If your baby refuses crib sleeping now, try again in a few weeks.